Record Keeping Course

 • Guidelines for Prescribing Dental Radiographs - developed by Eastman Kodak in cooperation with the FDA, AGD, AADR, AAOM, AAPD, AAP, and ADA.

-A written confirmation from the author, verifying the date the course was ordered, accompanies the self-study materials.
-No continuing education credits are available.
+A written CE Verification Form may be obtained after returning the Self Test.
 A similar program in a non-self study format is offered by the author for the ADA Seminar Series, however, this self-study course in not that program.
+This course takes approximately 8 hours to complete.
+(8 credits) AGD members must include their ID numbers and State license numbers with their Self Tests for credit.

 Course Author:

 Carol D. Tekavec CDA RDH is a well-known author and lecturer on practice management topics.
 She has presented programs nationally, internationally, and on videotape.
 She currently offers a course for the American Dental Association Seminar Series, "Update on Record Keeping and Insurance".
-She is the designer of a popular dental chart, the First Encounter, author of the insurance reference manual, the Dental Insurance Coding Handbook (which is updated for each ADA code revision), and has developed many other practice systems and formats, including an Informed Consent booklet in English and Spanish, a Dental Office Letters book, and basic HIPAA forms.
-She is the columnist on insurance for Dental Economics magazine since 1995 and has authored over 100 magazine and journal articles.
+She is the designer of a popular dental chart, the First Encounter, author of the insurance reference manual the Dental Insurance Handbook, and has developed many other practice systems and formats, including an Informed Consent booklet in English and Spanish, a Dental Office Letters book, and basic HIPAA forms.
+She was a columnist on insurance for Dental Economics magazine and has authored over 300 magazine and journal articles.

 SELF-STUDY1 Record Keeping Course Self-Study